 With our easy-to-follow instructions, you’ll be able to quickly attract and keep customers coming back to your store.
 So let’s get started and learn how to use coupons to re-engage old customers.

 A couple of months back, Spotify launched a “comeback” promo to win back their old subscribers.
 Users can re-subscribe to the service and enjoy Spotify listening for three months and only pay $9.99.
 There are no strings attached.
 Users can opt-out again after the 3-month period.
 They can also choose to continue their premium subscription for $9.99/month.

 Quite a steal, right?
-Three months worth of services for only pocket change is always good news.
-But from a business perspective, you may be asking, “Why does Spotify have to settle for a third of their revenue?
+Three months’ worth of services for only pocket change is always good news.
+But from a business perspective, you may be asking, “Why does Spotify have to settle for a third of its revenue?
 Wouldn’t it make sense to just get new customers who will be willing to pay full price?”

 Spotify competes in a space where tech companies are launching shiny new products faster than customers can sign up.
 Loyalty is gold.
-Winning back a customer who has already shown capacity to pay a premium is always worth the cost of a couple months of free pass.
+Winning back a customer who has already shown the capacity to pay a premium is always worth the cost of a couple of months of free passes.

 It all boils down to your customer’s lifetime value.

 The answer can vary across industries and business models.
 But even your local mom and pop’s shop know that their loyal patrons bring in 80% of the business.

 Do this right now: crunch your CRM numbers to get your Customer Lifetime Value.
 Now consider it alongside the cost of winning them back (i.e., a promo, discount, event, or freemium).
 You’ll find that fighting for re-engagement is always worth it.
 In fact, it’s even more expensive to acquire new customers (five times as much!) than to reactivate old businesses.
 (Think about all the ad and marketing costs it takes to generate new sign-ups!)